mattermost/docs/source/deployment/sso-saml.md

 #### Pre-installation

-Before configuring SAML with Okta or Microsoft ADFS, make sure you have the [XML Security Library](https://www.aleksey.com/xmlsec/download.html)installed on your Mattermost instance.
+Before configuring SAML with Okta or Microsoft ADFS, make sure you have the [XML Security Library](https://www.aleksey.com/xmlsec/download.html) installed on your Mattermost instance.
 The XML Security Library is usually included as part of Debian GNU/Linux.

 #### Troubleshooting